vikas-0/GeekyHub/content/post/implementing-a-google-doc-notion-like-collborative-editor-in-rails-react-tiptap/index.md

 - Ruby on Rails
 - Redis
 - Node.js and Yarn
-- Your preferred mehtod of React Setup with Rails
+- Your preferred method of setting up React with Rails

 ### Step 1: Setting Up Mantine

 First, we'll set up Mantine for styling.
-Follow the [Mantine guide for Vite](https://mantine.dev/guides/vite/) to install the necessary packages: (Same method worked for me using esbuild in my setup.
-You can do it you own way or choose not to use Mantine)
+Follow the [Mantine guide for Vite](https://mantine.dev/guides/vite/) to install the necessary packages.
+The same method worked for me with esbuild, but you can do it your own way or choose not to use Mantine.

 ```bash
 yarn add @mantine/core @mantine/hooks @mantine/tiptap @tabler/icons-react @tiptap/react @tiptap/extension-link @tiptap/starter-kit @tiptap/extension-placeholder @tiptap/extension-collaboration-cursor @tiptap/extension-collaboration yjs y-prosemirror